 Prose, fiction, poetry, and drama from 1890 to the present, with emphasis on the Modernist writers.
 Prerequisite: ENG 123.
-At least one literature survey course (ENG 223) recommended.

 ENG 463 Language Structure and Acquisition (3) I, M

 Linguistic theory and method.
 Includes the study of the five universal elements of language (phonology, morphology, semantics, syntax, and pragmatics) as well as the use of language and its variants in culture.
 Fieldwork required.
 Prerequisite: ENG 123.